Synchrotron radiation-based tomography of an entire mouse brain with sub-micron voxels: augmenting interactive brain atlases with terabyte data: Introduction

 This work builds on the reconstruction pipeline for extended field-of-view tomographic reconstruction of entire organs with cellular resolution initially presented by Rodgers and co-workers~\cite{rodgers2022mosaic}.
-Here we report on (i) the acquisition of a large microtomography volume of an entire mouse brain with pixel size of \SI{0.65}{\micro\meter} and its (ii) reconstruction, (iii) registration to the Allen Mouse Brain CCFv3 atlas, (iv) conversion to hierarchical \texttt{Neuroglancer} format for fast interactive visualization and access, and (v) dissemination via the \textsc{Ebrains} Data and Knowledge services.
-The combination of all these aspects enables efficient sharing of the microtomography volume of the entire mouse brain with micrometer resolution in all three spatial dimensions.
+Here, we report on (i) the acquisition of a large microtomography volume of an entire mouse brain with pixel size of \SI{0.65}{\micro\meter} and its (ii) reconstruction, (iii) registration to the Allen Mouse Brain CCFv3 atlas, (iv) conversion to hierarchical \texttt{Neuroglancer} format for fast interactive visualization and access, and (v) dissemination via the \textsc{Ebrains} Data and Knowledge services.
+This enables the imaging of an entire mouse brain with micrometer resolution in all three spatial dimensions and efficient sharing of the microtomography volume.